My finances, my projects, my life

 What is leasing?

-• operational leasing in which you lease the item and also benefit from various services.
+• Operational leasing.
+This a leasing contract that allows a professional to lease the item and also benefit from various services.
 In the case of a car, for example, an operational lease may include vehicle insurance and maintenance for the entire term of the lease.
 This type of plan does not normally include a purchase option at the end of the lease period.

 How does financial leasing work?